-Based on the Trust's pro rata interest as of December 31, 2022, the property portfolio consists of 66 commercial properties with a net leasable area of 2.5 million square feet with a 95.9% weighted average occupancy and \$12.73 weighted average net rent PSF, five multiresidential properties with 599 units and an average \$1,198 per month rent and 90.3% occupancy and 422 MHC pads with a 99.8% occupancy and an average \$603 per month rent.
+Based on the Trust's pro rata interest as of December 31, 2023, the property portfolio consists of 65 commercial properties with a net leasable area of 2.6 million square feet with a 96.5% weighted average occupancy and \$18.69 and \$8.16 weighted average net rent PSF for retail and industrial real estate, respectively; five multi-residential properties with 599 units and an average \$1,405 per month rent and 96.9% occupancy and 537 MHC pads with a 100% occupancy and an average \$612 per month rent.
 A summary of the portfolio is as follows.
 A more detailed listing can be found in Appendix A of this AIF: